Spiral galaxies: characteristics and mysteries

 IN BRIEF

-• Spiral galaxies: clusters of hundreds of billions of stars
+• Spiral galaxies: grouping of hundreds of billions of stars

 • Structure in the shape of a disk and central bulge